vsindevops/gcp-ops-recipes/README.md

 * SSH access using a generated key pair
 * Simulation of 30 concurrent users logging into the Prod server
 * Cleanup and teardown (Terraform destroy + service account + bucket deletion)

-This document starts from the point where the learner was **confused**, and the instructor reset the learning process with zero prior knowledge.

 ---